Onurkotz/Contacts-App/README.md

 ## WHAT PRESENTS TO YOU?

-- This is a simple contact app.
+- This is a basic contact app.
-- You can add your contacts to app and call whenever you want.
+- You can add your contacts to app.
+- You can call someone simply by pressing the call button.
-- You remove list items with close buttons.
+- You can delete someone on list by using the close button.
-- With animations you may use this app without boring.

 ## WHICH LANGUAGES DOES APP USE?

-- Uses HTML, CSS, JAVASCRİPT and REACT.
+- Uses ReactJS and Redux.
 - Uses CSS Animations.
-- Maybe it could contain some non-working and fail functions.
-But these are seen and work on.
-Because of this:

 - The app could develop.
-    - **This app is on development phase.**
+ - **This app is currently under development for UI and page design.**

+## WHICH LIBRARY AND PACKAGES WAS USED IN THIS APP?

+- This project was developed using by ReactJS and ReduxJS for state management.
+- The one of the packages which was used in this app is **"Lodash"**.
+- By importing **"throttle"** under the **lodash/throttle**, we avoid that our state is updated many times within a second, localStorage will be updated too many time.
+- **throttle()* function has two parametres.
+    - First is **saveState()** funciton that imported from ./localStorage.js.
+    - Second parametre is the time in type of millisecond.
+- With **throttle(firstParam, time)** we throttles the function calls to 1 second.
+So that **saveState()** is called only once per second parametres.